Beyond Autistic Burnout

 The way I see it, sustainable recovery is just as much about unlearning ableist crap as it is about learning skills for a healthy Autistic life.

-I propose a holistic approach to addressing the five areas that I believe are essential for sustained burnout recovery, designed specifically for the challenges that we face as Autistics and AuDHDers, especially when you’ve struggled for decades not knowing this key part of who you are.
+Designed specifically for the challenges that we face as Autistics and AuDHDers, especially when you’ve struggled for decades not knowing this key part of who you are.

 A maze with an arrow going straight through it.

-The five key, interrelated areas are:
+The five key, interrelated solutions are:

 • Figuring out and accommodating your sensory needs.

 • Increasing useful internal awareness, so you can know what you need in real time.
+And using this to make more authentic decisions for your own good.

 Why I think my system can help